Steven J. Balla

 Monroe Hall 475

 Steven J. Balla received his B.A. in government and economics from Franklin and Marshall College and his M.A. and Ph.D. in political science from Duke University.
-He studies government transparency and public participation in policymaking in China and the United States.
+He studies transparency, participation, and responsiveness in policymaking in Brazil, Europe, Greater China, and the United States.
 He has testified in front of the United States Congress.
-He has on two occasions served as a consultant to the Administrative Conference of the United States, as well as a Fulbright Scholar at Peking University in Beijing and Nankai University in Tianjin.
-He is currently working on projects on congressional oversight of regulatory policymaking, polarization in public commenting on proposed rules, transparency and participation in state rulemaking, commenting on midnight regulations, policymaking innovation in China, transparency and participation in policymaking in Hong Kong and Taiwan, and the responsiveness of Chinese government officials to public feedback on draft laws and regulations.
+He has on two occasions served as a consultant to the Administrative Conference of the United States, as well as a Fulbright Scholar at Peking University in Beijing, Nankai University in Tianjin, and Fundação Getulio Vargas in Rio de Janeiro.
+He is currently working on projects on public commenting on midnight regulations during presidential transitions; transparency, participation, and responsiveness in Hong Kong policymaking; consultative policymaking in the European Union and United States; and measuring government responsiveness to public input during policymaking.

 PSC 2101 - Scope and Methods in Political Science